-The Subject will have excellent access to area retail and community services in Greenwood, many are within less than 0.5 miles of the Subject site.
+The Subject will have excellent access to area retail and community services in Greenwood, nearly all of which are within less than 0.5 miles of the Subject site.
+The Subject's proximity to the mobile homes in fair condition north of the Subject could be considered a negative attribute.
+However, they do not appear to be a detriment in the neighborhood given the high occupancy rates of single-family homes in the area and our observations during the site inspection.
 We did not observe any other potential negative attributes pertaining to the Subject site during our site inspection.

-\Unweighted aggregations
+^{}Unweighted aggregations